oliverfields/dun/README.md

 $ dun new
 ```

-Vim opens, add some tasks in the note.
+Vim opens, add some text and two tasks to the note and close Vim.

 ```
+Hello world:)

 - Call boss TODO
 - TODO Review X
 ```

-List tasks.
+View all open tasks from all notes files.

 ```
 $ dun list